LC-Linkous/kalman_filter/README.md

 | short light arrow | the **estimated velocity** -- the state the sensor never measures |

-Watch the estimate ring hug the truth outline more tightly than the measurement dots jitter around it -- that's the filter earning its keep, on position it *measures* and velocity it never does.
-The velocity arrow makes the second half of that sentence visible: the sensor reports positions only, yet the arrow tracks the ball's true heading.
+Watch the estimate ring hug the truth outline more tightly than the measurement dots jitter around it; that's the impact of the filter.
+It produces a better position estimate than any single measurement, even though position is all it ever sees.

+The filter also estimates velocity, a state the sensor never measures at all.
+The velocity arrow makes this visible: the sensor reports positions only, yet the arrow tracks the ball's true heading.

 Gravity is a fixed constant in this version.
 In a bounded box it changes the bounce rhythm rather than anything about estimation, so it earned a constant